Xeddon/BlazorFocusTrap/README.md

       Only elements inside can be selected/tabbed
   </FocusTrap>
 ```
-For more examples see Demo/Pages/Index.razor.
+For more examples see [demo project](https://github.com/Xeddon/BlazorFocusTrap/blob/master/Demo/Pages/Index.razor).

 ## Limitations
-- At the moment there is only one `<FocusTrap>` for same time rendered supported and will be fixed in the future.
+- At the moment there is only one `<FocusTrap>` at same time rendered supported and will be fixed in the future.
 - If you need more methods from original focus-trap you can request for feature or contribute it.